Information about Orthostatic Tremor (OT) can be hard to find, especially practical hints to support OTers and their family and friends.

 https://www.gsnv.org.au/

-- The International Parkinson and Movement Disorder Society (MDS) is a professional society of clinicians, scientists, and other healthcare professionals who are interested in Parkinson’s disease and related conditions (that include POT).
+- The International Parkinson and Movement Disorder Society (MDS) is a professional society of clinicians, scientists, and other healthcare professionals who are interested in Parkinson’s disease and related conditions (that include OT).
 They have regular meetings and publish abstracts that are not too hard to read for the lay person.
-If you’re interested in recent POT research, use the Search box in the website below with the query “orthostatic tremor”.
+If you’re interested in recent OT research, use the Search box in the website below with the query “orthostatic tremor”.

 https://www.mdsabstracts.org